osmocom/simtrace2/README.md

 Supported Hardware
 ------------------

-* Osmocom SIMtrace 1.x with SAM3 controller
+* Osmocom [SIMtrace2](https://osmocom.org/projects/simtrace2/wiki) with SAM3 controller
   * this is open hardware and schematics / PCB design is published
-* sysmocom sysmoQMOD (with 4 Modems,  4 SIM slots and 2 SAM3)
+* sysmocom [sysmoQMOD](https://sysmocom.de/products/lab/sysmoqmod/index.html) (with 4 Modems,  4 SIM slots and 2 SAM3)
   * this is a proprietary device, publicly available from sysmocom
 * sysmocom OWHW (with 2 Modems and 1 SAM3 onboard)
   * this is not publicly available hardware, but still supported